valory-xyz/open-autonomy/docs/guides/set_up.md

 ## Set up the framework

-1. Create a workspace folder:
+1. **Create a workspace folder:**

     ```bash
     mkdir my_workspace
     cd my_workspace
     ```

-2. Set up the environment.
+    We recommend that you use a Pipenv virtual environment in your workspace folder.
 Remember to use the Python version you have installed.
 Here we are using 3.10 as reference:

     ```bash
     touch Pipfile && pipenv --python 3.10 && pipenv shell
     ```

-3. Install the {{open_autonomy}} framework:
+2. **Install the {{open_autonomy}} framework:**

     ```bash
     pip install open-autonomy[all]
     ```

-4. Initialize the framework to work with the remote [IPFS](https://ipfs.io) registry.
-This means that when the framework will be fetching a component, it will do so from the [IPFS](https://ipfs.io):
+3. **Initialize the framework** to work with the remote [IPFS](https://ipfs.io) registry by default.
+This means that when the framework will be fetching a component, it will do so from the remote registry:

     ```bash
     autonomy init --remote --ipfs